 Smart lighting hasn't quite become the norm in every home but with the added advantages it offers and safety it brings, it should be.
 Smart lighting control can be much more affordable to operate and install than most homeowners think.
-And, simulated occupancy while your on vacation or making sure you walk into a well lit home brings convenience, peace of mind and added security.
+And, simulated occupancy, while you're on vacation or making sure you walk into a well-lit home, brings convenience, peace of mind and added security.

 For most of us, lighting control consists of on/off switches or dimmers placed at the entrance to a room or on a lamp.
 What most people don't know is that lighting control can be so much more!
 Here are the top five things you probably didn’t know, but absolutely should, about smart lighting.

 You are probably familiar with the nightly task of wandering through the house and shutting off the lights in empty rooms, especially if there are children in your home.
-Smart lighting makes managing that task simple.
-By creating a “Good Night” scene you can shut off all the main lights, leave a dimmed light on in the hallway, and turn on exterior security lights with touch of button on the bedside keypad.
+Smart lighting makes managing tasks simple.
+By creating a “Good Night” scene you can shut off all the main lights, leave a dimmed light on in the hallway, and turn on exterior security lights with a touch of a button on the bedside keypad.

 To avoid coming home to a dark house the system can be programmed to automatically come on when you enter the driveway and open the garage door.
 Through a wireless control device in the car or on your mobile device you can turn on a sequence of lights to light op a walkway and key rooms in the house.